What use is an Agenda?

-First things first.
 What exactly is an agenda meant to do?
-A straight forward question.
+A straightforward question.
 I like this definition from http://www.businessdictionary.com

-a) presented at the last minute, even as you sit down to the meeting
+- presented at the last minute, even as you sit down to the meeting!

-e) rarely adhered to in the meeting resulting in a meeting certainly not conducted in order
+- that are rarely adhered to in the meeting resulting in a meeting not conducted in any order

-c) fail to prescribe the decision or outcome required
+- fail to prescribe the outcome required or the decision to be made

-d) have AOB added and go on for ever.
+- that have AOB added and then go on forever.

 So when I pray to the God of Managed Meetings I will be asking for all agendas to be promoted to their rightful place and given the degree of importance they deserve.

 I will be asking that whoever sets the agenda understands: